 “For highly personal reasons, I’ve been unable to join previous efforts but being asked to be a part of this celebratory moment was truly beautiful.
 I’ve worked with Tessa and respect her artistry and admire her consistent candor,” she said, prompting Thompson to release her apology on Tuesday.

-Dunham is making headlines lately as rumors are circulating that she's called it quits with her boyfriend of five and a half years, Jack Antonoff.
+Dunham is making headlines lately as rumors are circulating that she’s called it quits with her boyfriend of more than five years, Jack Antonoff.